l-monte/FilesMonitor/README.md

 # FilesMonitor

+Build an application in which will read logs files from a specific directory (set by parameter) then send the content of all logs to a REST endpoint.
+After sending archive already sent logs -  move them to ‘archived’ directory.

 **The project is implemented using qmake tool.
 It bases on C++17 version.**

 The following points must be meet to build and run the application: